gustavomanolo/php-wit/README.md

 ## Install

-The recommended way to install Guzzle is through [Composer](http://getcomposer.org).
+The recommended way to install php-wit is through [Composer](http://getcomposer.org).

 ```bash